kubermatic/kubecarrier/docs/api_reference/_index.md

 [Back to Group](#core)
 ## Catalog

-The `catalog.kubecarrier.io` API group contains all objects that are used to setup service catalogs in KubeCarrier.
+The `catalog.kubecarrier.io` API group contains all objects that are used to setup service hubs in KubeCarrier.

 * [Account.catalog.kubecarrier.io/v1alpha1](#accountcatalogkubecarrieriov1alpha1)
 * [AccountCondition.catalog.kubecarrier.io/v1alpha1](#accountconditioncatalogkubecarrieriov1alpha1)